Health Information and Tools > Patient Care Handouts > Lichen Sclerosus in Children: Care Instructions

 How can you care for your child at home?

 • Be safe with medicines.
 If the doctor prescribed a cream, apply it exactly as directed.
-Call your doctor if you think your child is having a problem with the medicine.
+Call your doctor or nurse advice line if you think your child is having a problem with the medicine.

 • Put cold, wet cloths on the area to reduce itching.